mmistakes/made-mistakes-jekyll/_posts/articles/2012-08-31-paperfaces-ipad-portrait-project.md

 A few hours later, while grocery shopping with my wife, my iPhone started blowing up with retweet and @reply notifications.
 By the end of the day I had amassed around 300 volunteers and figured that turning it into a formal 365 day project might be fun.

 When the count hit 700, I revised my initial goal of 365 to 730 (that's two a day for a year), due to the increased demand and not wanting to let anyone down.
 At around the same time, I started getting inquiries about the project, and whether I was accepting donations.
-At the suggestion of friends and some newfound supporters, I decided to put up a page to better explain the project and a PayPal button on the site for those who really really *really* wanted me to draw their portrait.
-[Request a PaperFaces drawing](#draw-me-draw-me) of your portrait now.
+At the suggestion of friends and some newfound supporters, I published this page to better explain the project and added PayPal buttons on the site for those who wanted to motivate me to keep the project going.

 ### Why the Blank Faces?